-Segura 2 HRs, Nola sharp, Phillies beat Mets, win 4th in row
+Segura, Nola lead surging Phils past Mets, tighten NL East

-NEW YORK (AP) — Jean Segura had his first multi-homer game in almost five years and Aaron Nola snapped a nine-start winless streak, leading the surging Philadelphia Phillies over the New York Mets 5-3 Saturday.
+NEW YORK (AP) — Jean Segura had his first multi-homer game in almost five years, Aaron Nola snapped a nine-start winless streak and the surging Philadelphia Phillies tightened the NL East race, beating the New York Mets 5-3 Saturday night.

-Bryce Harper drove in two runs to help Philadelphia win its fourth in a row and hurt the Mets’ flickering playoff hopes.
+Bryce Harper drove in two runs to help Philadelphia win its fourth in a row and pull within one game of division-leading Atlanta.

-The Phillies began the day two games behind Atlanta in the NL East.
-They stayed 2 1/2 games in back of St. Louis for the second NL wild-card spot.
+The Phillies had lost eight of 11 prior to their current streak.

+“It’s a resilient group that has found a way to bounce back,” Phillies manager Joe Girardi said.
+“Just keep playing well, worry about ourselves and we’ll go from there.”

 The Mets lost their fifth straight and tied a season high by falling five games under .500.
+New York is 5 1/2 games behind Atlanta and seven games in back of St. Louis for the second NL wild-card spot.

+“We want to win, that’s why we’re here,” Mets manager Luis Rojas said.
+“It’s another tough loss and a chance at our division, but there are (still) chances.
+You can’t hang your heads just yet.”

 Segura homered in the first inning and again in the third off Carlos Carrasco (1-3) for his sixth career two-homer game and first since Sept.
 26, 2016, when he went deep twice for the Arizona Diamondbacks against the Washington Nationals.

+The 31-year-old is hitting .325 with four homers in 11 games against the Mets this season and is a career .361 hitter at Citi Field with four homers and 13 RBIs in 22 games.

+“I see the ball really good when we play these guys,” Segura said.

 Nola (8-8), who was 0-2 with a 5.10 ERA since his previous win July 25, allowed four hits and walked one with nine strikeouts in 5 2/3 innings.

+“For myself, it’s gone up and down, but I throw that away,” Nola said.
+“We’re in a race right now.
+Any way I can help and go out, do my job as best I can is what I’m going to do.”
-He carried a shutout into the sixth, when Brandon Nimmo tripled with one out and scored on Francisco Lindor’s grounder.

-Nola was pulled after walking Pete Alonso and Jose Alvarado struck out Michael Conforto on three pitches.
+Nola carried a shutout into the sixth, when Brandon Nimmo tripled with one out and scored on Francisco Lindor’s grounder.
+He was pulled after walking Pete Alonso and Jose Alvarado struck out Michael Conforto on three pitches.

+“I thought he pitched an outstanding game,” Girardi said of Nola.
+“I just thought he was running out of gas.”

 Brad Miller and Freddy Galvis greeted Brad Hand with back-to-back doubles in the seventh.
 Harper hit a two-run, two-out double off Trevor May to extend the lead to 5-1.